learn-tdd-in/learntdd.in/react/index.md

 Expected to find element: ‘[data-testid=’sendButton’]’, but never found it.
 ```

-Now there's a different element we can't find: the element with attribute `data-test=’sendButton’`.
+Now there's a different element we can't find: the element with attribute `data-testid=’sendButton’`.

 We want the send button to be part of our `NewMessageForm`, so fixing this error is easy.
 We just add a `<button>` to our component: